 Drew’s works are always sculptural, although he tends to avoid making freestanding pieces.
 Instead, he will often mount objects onto panels or directly to the wall, which can be seen as a nod to his beginnings as a painter and draftsman.
 The materials he chooses are of particular importance.
 They often reflect memories of his days in the projects, sociopolitical issues related to his African-American ethnicity, or themes of death, darkness, and decay.
 His seminal work Number 8 features rope, animal hide, raccoon skull, and even a dead bird that all hang together, all painted black, creating a deep, dark, and brooding sculptural take on Pollock’s all-over drip painting.
 Although he sometimes uses found objects in his works, such as tree roots, Drew usually creates each piece with his own hands.
 For example, he will chemically induce rust on new pieces of metal in his studio.

 Leonardo Drew’s work has been exhibited across the USA and internationally.
-Recent solo exhibitions include Leonardo Drew: Number 197, de Young Museum, San Francisco, USA (2017); Leonardo Drew, Pearl Lam Galleries, Hong Kong, China (2015); Selected Works, SCAD Museum of Art at the Savannah College of Art and Design, Savannah, GA, USA (2013); Existed: Leonardo Drew, Blaffer Gallery, Art Museum of the University of Houston, Houston, USA (2009); Palazzo Delle Papesse, Centro Arte Contemporanea, Siena, Italy (2006); Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, D.C., USA (2000); and The Bronx Museum of the Arts, Bronx, NY, USA (2000).
+More recently, he has held solo exhibitions at Yorkshire Sculpture Park, West Bretton, UK (2023); Amon Carter Museum of American Art, Fort Worth, USA (2023); de Young Museum, San Francisco, USA (2017); and Pearl Lam Galleries, Hong Kong, China (2019 and 2015).
+Other solo exhibitions include Existed: Leonardo Drew, Blaffer Gallery, Art Museum of the University of Houston, Houston, USA (2009); Palazzo Delle Papesse, Centro Arte Contemporanea, Siena, Italy (2006); Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, D.C., USA (2000); and The Bronx Museum of the Arts, Bronx, NY, USA (2000).

-Recent major group exhibitions include The Onrush of Scenery, Sikkema Jenkins & Co., New York, USA (2018); NEW at NOMA: Recent Acquisitions in Modern and Contemporary Art, New Orleans Museum of Art, New Orleans, USA (2017); Materialised Condition, Pearl Lam Galleries, Singapore (2017); Material World, Denver Art Museum, Denver, CO, USA (2013); Museum of Art and Design, New York, USA (2012); From Then to Now: Masterworks of Contemporary African American Art, Museum of Contemporary Art Cleveland, OH, USA (2010); Lost and Found: Selections from the MCA Collection, Museum of Contemporary Art (MCA), Chicago, USA (2010); and Black Alphabet: Contexts of Contemporary African American Art, Zacheta National Gallery of Art, Warsaw, Poland (2006).
+Major group exhibitions include What’s Going On, Rubell Museum, Washington, D.C., USA (2022); Materials and Objects, Louise Nevelson and Leonardo Drew, Tate Modern, London, UK (2020); NEW at NOMA: Recent Acquisitions in Modern and Contemporary Art, New Orleans Museum of Art, New Orleans, USA (2017); Material World, Denver Art Museum, Denver, CO, USA (2013); Museum of Art and Design, New York, USA (2012); From Then to Now: Masterworks of Contemporary African American Art, Museum of Contemporary Art Cleveland, OH, USA (2010); and Lost and Found: Selections from the MCA Collection, Museum of Contemporary Art (MCA), Chicago, USA (2010).